 It is important to remember that the landlord is our client and we must at all times act in their interests.
 We do however, always endeavour to act fairly and swiftly and if necessary negotiate or mediate between the two parties, so that we can reach an amicable solution.

-In the interest of fairness, we complete a detailed written and photographic inventory when the tenancy begins, and we cross check this when the tenancy ends.
+In the interest of fairness, we complete a detailed written and photographic inventory when the tenancy begins, and we cross check this when the tenancy ends, taking into account any differences we may find upon check-out.
 As agent for the landlord, we must be able to clearly demonstrate that any deductions from a tenancy deposit are valid and fair, as this will form an important part of any future dispute resolution.